shaisachs/the-check/README.md

 A woman strides by holding a stack of folders.
 "I’m on Pivot Team Four now.
 I was on Pivot Team Sixteen this morning."
 She says it with the flat resignation of someone reporting the weather.

 A man whispers, "My pairing is a QR code.
 I don’t know if it’s a person or a helpdesk bot."
 No one responds.
-Perhaps there is no difference.

 The air tastes faintly metallic.
 The vents hum too loudly.
-The lighting seems to flicker at the edges of vision but never long enough to prove it.
+The lighting seems to flicker at the edges of vision.

-The space feels alive in a way machinery shouldn’t.

-Alive, but misaligned.

----

-### 11. The "pairing algorithm"
+***

 The all-hands auditorium is too big, too bright, too cold.
 The chairs all look the same: pale, rigid, designed for aesthetics rather than comfort.
 Every time someone shifts, the plastic creaks with an accusatory whine.

-A cheerful executive in a blazer the color of enthusiasm strides onto the stage.
+A cheerful executive in a blazer the color of bullet points strides onto the stage.

 “Good afternoon, team!” she announces, with the brittle pep of someone who has slept only four hours but refuses to acknowledge it.

 Behind her, the screen displays the company’s new initiative: **Synergetic Alignment Protocol.** The title is surrounded by graphics that pulse like a biometric monitor.

 She clicks to the next slide.
-Arrows appear, connecting employee ID numbers like constellations drawn by someone who hated stars.
+Arrows appear, connecting employee ID numbers like constellations.
 Employee clusters form and dissolve in real time, flashing from color to color.
 A heat map labeled **Compatibility Surfaces** spreads across the screen in ambiguous gradients.

 “We’re thrilled to deploy our cutting-edge behavioral adjacency metrics,” she says.

 Someone sneezes.
 The sound echoes.

-“These insights allow us to match collaborators optimally.
+“These insights allow us to dynamically reassign teams for optimal productivity.
 Trust the process!”

 Her smile is too wide.
-The audience’s in response is too thin.

-Slides continue, rapid-fire:

-* Circles overlapping like inefficient Venn diagrams.
-* Lines crossing out other lines in frantic red strokes.
-* A flowchart that appears to include a drawing of a sandwich.

-A voice from the back whispers, "Is that… lunch data?"

-The executive concludes: “Your new partner is the one you were meant to have.”

-She waits for applause.

-There is some.
-But the sound is more like scattered rainfall than agreement.

----

-### 12. Enter Mathi
+***

-Mathi reaches his desk to discover it has been rearranged without his consent—or his presence.
+Mathi reaches his desk to discover it has been rearranged.
+Third time this month.

 Half his monitors are missing.
 The other half face a different direction.
 His keyboard is balanced on its edge like someone tried to make it stand at attention.
 His chair is gone.

-In its place is a generic seat with no lumbar support, no cushion, and no emotional regard.
+In its place is a generic seat with no lumbar support, no cushion, and adjustable levers in all the wrong places.

 On his screen, a notification pulses:

-**YOUR TEAM NO LONGER EXISTS.**
+**YOUR TEAM HAS BEEN ARCHIVED.**

 Below it, another message:

 **PAIR-7C4-ALN.Z**

-The code pulses with a slow rhythm—two seconds on, one second off.
-Like breath.
+The code pulses with a slow rhythm - two seconds on, one second off.

 His chat explodes with messages:

 “WHAT DO YOU MEAN OUR TEAM IS ARCHIVED?”
-“Guys?
-Guys???”
+“Hello?
+Is anyone still here??”
 “Where did the chairs go”
 “Is anyone on Floor N?”
 “Who is .Z ??”